-The school provides a programme of ethics lessons with a strong SMSC focus aimed at broadening student's understanding of the world we live in. students gain a better understanding of other cultures and develop an improved tolerance and appreciation for different values and morals.
-Topics covered across the curriculum include health education, community issues, sex education and cultural diversity.
+The school provides a programme of PRIDE lessons with a strong SMSC focus aimed at broadening student's understanding of the world we live in.
+Students gain a better understanding of the world we live in, along with knowledge of other cultures to develop an improved tolerance and appreciation for different values and morals.
+Topics covered across the curriculum include health education, community issues, sex education, online safety and cultural diversity.